hyperupcall/dotfiles/docs/installation-unix.md

 The `bootstrap.sh` script performs the following steps:

-- Installs Homebrew, on macOS
+- Installs Homebrew on macOS
-- Installs Git and Neovim
+- Installs cURL, Git and Neovim
 - Clones `hyperupcall/dotfiles` to `~/.dotfiles`
+- Symlinks scripts to `~/scripts`
 - Creates a `~/.bootstrap/bootstrap-out.sh`; sourcing it does the following:
   - Sets `NAME`, `EMAIL`, `EDITOR`, `VISUAL`
   - Appends `$HOME/.dotfiles/.data/bin` to `PATH`